\\\ Bad Foods For Pets

 - Produce the wrapper, tin, container of what was eaten, inhaled or your pet exposed to.
 If a suspected chemical, for example, you should take preventative care when touching and sealing the contents or take veterinary advice if suspected of being a dangerous chemical to both pets and humans.

-- How much you consider they may have eaten or been exposed to.
+- How much you consider your pet may have eaten or been exposed to.

 - When your pet was exposed, how long ago, minutes, hours or days.